WordPress 5.2 – What’s New

 Dashicons are to make an admin dashboard prettier.
 With that said, it was definitely about time for their update, especially considering they weren’t addressed since version 4.5.
 WordPress 5.2 brings 13 new and fresh dashicons, not excluding instagram, a suite of BuddyPress ones, in addition to rotated Earth icons.
 A WOFF 2.0 font file format was added as well.

 A number of changes regarding the enhancement of contextual awareness and the flow of keyboard navigation also come with WordPress 5.2.
 People that use screen readers or any other assistive technologies can rejoice.

-- The archive that is currently viewed in the archive dropdown widget is pre-selected now.
+- The currently viewed archive in the dropdown widget is now pre-selected;

-- A new media view has been added to the media library.
+- There is a new media view in the media library.

 - Headings were also added to the data tables on the Export Personal Data and Erase Personal Data pages.

-- The alt text field is now the first field displayed in the media modal.
+- The alt text field is now the first field in the media modal.